collocations.org

 high, top

-She''s a bit wobbly on the top notes.
+She's a little wobbly on the top notes.

 6. quality/feeling